-Michael J. Gasser, 51, has been a director since 1991.
+MICHAEL J. GASSER, 51, has been a director since 1991.
 He has been Chairman of the Board of Directors and Chief Executive Officer of the Company since 1994.
 He has been an executive officer of the Company since 1988.
 He is a member of the Executive, Nominating and Stock Repurchase Committees.
 He is also a director for Bob Evans Farms, Inc., a restaurant and food products company.

-Charles R. Chandler, 67, has been a director since 1987.
+CHARLES R. CHANDLER, 67, has been a director since 1987.
 He is an investor.
 He was Vice Chairman of the Company for more than five years until his retirement in September 2002.
 From 1999 through September 2002, Mr. Chandler also served as President of Soterra LLC, a subsidiary of the Company.
 He is a member of the Executive Committee.

-Michael H. Dempsey, 46, has been a director since 1996.
+MICHAEL H. DEMPSEY, 46, has been a director since 1996.
 He is an investor.
 Prior to 1997, and for more than five years, he had been the President of Kuschall of America, a wheelchair manufacturing company.
 He is a member of the Compensation, Executive and Stock Option Committees.
 Mr. Dempsey is the son of Naomi C. Dempsey.

-Naomi C. Dempsey, 86, has been a director since 1995.
+NAOMI C. DEMPSEY, 86, has been a director since 1995.
 She is an investor and member of the Nominating Committee.
 Mrs. Dempsey is the mother of Michael H. Dempsey.

-Daniel J. Gunsett, 54, has been a director since 1996.
+DANIEL J. GUNSETT, 54, has been a director since 1996.
 For more than five years, he has been a partner with the law firm of Baker & Hostetler LLP.
 He is a member of the Audit, Compensation, Executive, Nominating, Stock Option and Stock Repurchase Committees.

-John C. Kane, 63, has been a director since 1999.
+JOHN C. KANE, 63, has been a director since 1999.
 He is an investor.
 Prior to 2001, and for more than five years, he was President and Chief Operating Officer of Cardinal Health, Inc., a health-care services company, and was a director for Cardinal Health, Inc. He is a member of the Audit, Compensation and Stock Option Committees.
 He is also a director of Connetics Corporation, a biopharmaceutical company.

-Patrick J. Norton, 52, is a nominee as a director.
+PATRICK J. NORTON, 52, is a nominee as a director.
 Mr. Norton retired as Executive Vice President and Chief Financial Officer of The Scotts Company, a consumer lawn and garden products company, in January 2003.
 Mr. Norton served as Chief Financial Officer of The Scotts Company from February 2000 until his retirement.
-From 1983 until its acquisition by ServiceMaster, Inc. in February 1997, Mr. Norton was the President, Chief Executive Officer and a director of Barefoot Inc., a lawn care company.
+From 1983 until its acquisition by ServiceMaster, Inc. in February 1997, Mr. Norton was the President, Chief Executive Officer and a director of Barefoot Inc., the lawn care company.
 Mr. Norton also serves as a director of The Scotts Company.

-David J. Olderman, 67, has been a director since 1996.
+DAVID J. OLDERMAN, 67, has been a director since 1996.
 He is an investor.
 Prior to 1997, and for more than five years, he had been Chairman, owner and Chief Executive Officer of Carret and Company, Inc., an investment consulting firm.
 He is a member of the Audit, Compensation and Stock Option Committees.

-William B. Sparks, Jr., 61, has been a director since 1995.
+WILLIAM B. SPARKS, JR., 61, has been a director since 1995.
 He has been President and Chief Operating Officer of the Company for more than five years.
 He is a member of the Executive Committee.